How to Price Your Home for Sale

 Withdrawn and Expired Listings

 Pull the history for any expired and withdrawn listings to determine whether any of them were taken off the market and relisted.
-If so, add those days on market back to these listing time periods to arrive at an actual number of days on market.
+If so, add those days on market back to these listing time periods to arrive at an actual number of days on the market.

 Look for patterns as to why these homes didn't sell and note any common factors they might share.
 Which brokerage had the listing?
 Was it a company that ordinarily sells everything it lists or was it a discount brokerage that might not have spent sufficient money on marketing the home?